tbensky/PhysicsLabs/README.md

 ## Lab 8: Gamma-ray waiting times

 When dealing with gamma-rays, we're most used to discussing how many our detection system detects in some time interval, like 845 counts/second, etc.  Suppose we instead wondered "once we detect a gamma ray, how long to we have to wait for the *next* gamma-ray?"
 Would it be 1/845 seconds?
 If so, would this be a constant for a given source?
-Measuring the "waiting time" between gamma-ray emissions is the goal of this work.
+Measuring the "waiting time" between gamma-ray emissions is the goal of this experiment.
 An Arduino Uno will be used to do the timing.

 ### Equipment tour